DanielJohnHarty/VO_Dashboard/audio_server/README.rst

 Please note: For Celery's import magic to work, it is important *where* the celery commands are run.
 If you are in the same folder with *manage.py*, you should be right.

+To add celery task pipeline to a django app:
+    1 - compose/start/worker -> create a worker for the target app
+    2 - Add a tasks.py file in the app.
+    3 - Create an app celery instance in the task.py file and add tasks 4 - Import tasks to other app files and call:
+        -> from . import tasks
+        -> result = tasks.celerytask_func.delay()
+        -> Check status using flower in localhost:5555

 Email Server